Each flu season is different.

 You have options.

+Speak to your healthcare provider and local pharmacy about their safety precautions and what flu shot option may be right for you.
 Depending on your age, eligibility and whether you have one or more chronic health conditions, there are multiple flu shot options that may be right for you.
-Talk to your healthcare provider about the flu shot options that may help give you a greater level of protection from the flu.

 Talking with your primary healthcare provider may not always be an immediate option.
 But that doesn’t mean you should wait to get a flu shot.
-Just like you have flu shot options, you also have options on where to go to get your flu shot.
-In addition to your doctor's office, most pharmacies and clinics offer flu shots on a walk-in basis.
+Most pharmacies and clinics offer flu shots on a walk-in basis, at your convenience.
 The pharmacist or nurse on staff can answer your questions about the flu.